 Our shared component library includes 47 reusable UI components, from basic form inputs to complex data visualization widgets.
 New product development takes 60% less time because we're not rebuilding basic functionality.
 The constraint is brutal but effective: if a client requests a feature that would fork our shared platform, we say no.

-Shared infrastructure reduces our maintenance overhead by approximately 80% compared to independent codebases.
+The numbers are stark: shared infrastructure reduces our maintenance overhead by approximately 80% compared to independent codebases.
 We spend 6 hours weekly on infrastructure maintenance versus an estimated 30+ hours for separate systems.
 Code reuse across products sits at 73% for core functionality, 45% for UI components.

 How do you prevent feature drift across nine products?

-Feature drift prevention requires architectural discipline and clear decision-making frameworks.
+Feature drift prevention means architectural discipline and clear decision-making frameworks.
 We maintain a shared feature matrix that tracks which capabilities belong to which products.
 Before building any new functionality, we ask: "Does this belong in the shared layer, or is it product-specific?"
 This is all AI driven from our central knowledgebase that we continually reference, update and refer to.

 Our rule: features that benefit multiple products get built once in the shared layer.
 Product-specific features must justify their maintenance cost.
 We've rejected approximately 40% of requested features because they would increase system complexity without proportional value.